 At the determination hearing, the parties shall have an equal opportunity to question the opposing party and other witnesses, including fact and expert witnesses, and present other inculpatory or exculpatory evidence.
 Formal rules of evidence will not be observed during the hearing, as the hearing is administrative in nature.
 The Hearing Officer or Hearing Panel will conduct the initial questioning of witnesses prior to the questioning by an advisor.
 The Hearing Officer or Chair of the Hearing Panel (acting alone or in consultation with other panelists) will make all determinations regarding the order of witnesses, relevancy of questions, and the evidence to be considered or excluded during the hearing and decision-making process.
 The Hearing Officer or Hearing Panel may choose to call the Investigator for the purpose of providing an overview of the investigation and evidence collected.
 The Investigator will be subject to cross-examination by the party's advisor in such instances.
-All evidence and witnesses must be subject to cross-examination and no out-of-hearing statements alone will be considered evidence or relied upon by the Hearing Officer or Panel for a determination of responsible or not responsible.
+All witnesses who appear in person will be subject to cross-examination.
+If a party or witness does not attend the hearing, the Hearing Officer or Hearing Panel may rely on any relevant statement of that Party or witness in reaching a determination regarding responsibility.1